Jerry-Dudum/DataAnalystProjects/README.md

 # DataAnalystProjects

 Repository for all data analytics portfolio projects.
+Datasets for projects are provided for SQL queries as well.